koraytugay/webpack-hangman/README.md

 - Run `npm run watch`
 - Open `index.html` again

 Now whenever you make a change in your JS file, simply reload the application, and they will be in effect.
 No need to bundle everytime.

+## Bundling CSS
+You can even bundle the css, within the `dist/bundle.js` file, which is very weird. `bundling-css` commit shows the required changes.